rqlite/gorqlite/README.md

 ## Other Design Notes

-In `database/sql`, `Open()` doesn't actually do anything.
+In standard `database/sql` drivers, `Open()` doesn't actually do anything.
 You get a "connection" that doesn't connect until you `Ping()` or send actual work.
 In gorqlite's case, it needs to connect to get cluster information, so this is done immediately and automatically open calling `Open()`.
 By the time `Open()` is returned, gorqlite has full cluster info.

-Unlike `database/sql` connections, a gorqlite connection is not thread-safe.
+Unlike `database/sql` connections, a gorqlite connection in the main gorqlite-specific API is not thread-safe.
+However, a gorqlite database/sql connection through package `stdlib` *is* thread-safe.

 `Close()` will set a flag so if you try to use the connection afterwards, it will fail.
 But otherwise, you can merrily let your connections be garbage-collected with no harm, because they're just configuration tracking bundles and everything to the rqlite cluster is stateless.
 Indeed, the true reason that `Close()` exists is the author's feeling that if you open something, you should be able to close it.
 So why not `GetConnection()` then instead of `Open()`?
 Or `GetClusterConfigurationTrackingObject()`?
 I don't know.
 Fork me.